efturtle/efturtle/README.md

 - 👀 I’m interested in Backend and Frontend Technologies
 - 🌱 I’m currently learning C# and Vue
 - 💞️ I’m looking to collaborate on any questions yall have
-- 📫 How to reach me on my twitter @ef_turtle
+- 📫 reach me on my twitter @ef_turtle

 <!---
 efturtle/efturtle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.